jspecht3/terminal-tutorial/README.md

 $ pwd
 home/joe/projects/terminal-tutorial
 ```
-We see that from the home directory, changing directories into `terminal-tutorial` concatenates `/projects/terminal-tutorial` to the home directory.
-The arguments here are known as relative file paths because we are starting from the cwd and not the root directory as evidenced from the file paths not starting with the root directory `/`.
+We see that from the home directory, changing directories into `terminal-tutorial` concatenates `/projects/terminal-tutorial` to the cwd.
+The arguments here are known as relative file paths because we are starting from the cwd and not the root directory.
+All absolute file paths start from the root directory and are indicated by `/`.
+You can think of your home directory as a your "personal root directory" as almost all commands you need to do are going to be contained here.

 Now, let's get back to the home directory.
-This can be done a few ways, but the novel method will use the alias :red_circle: `..`, which is the absolute file path for the previous directory.
+This can be done a few ways, but the novel method will use the alias :red_circle: `..`, which is the relative file path for the previous directory.
 ```
 $ pwd
 home/joe/projects/terminal-tutorial